Job titles change for educators in the summer

 “We deliver all sorts of things like bikes, golf clubs, wheelchairs, guitars and just regular luggage,” Grant said.

-Molly Lienemann is a Spanish teacher at Lansing Middle School, but when school is over, she sells smoothies at the College World Series in Omaha, Nebraska.
+Molly Lienemann is a Spanish teacher at Lansing Middle School, but when school is over, she sells smoothies at the College World Series in Omaha, Neb.

 “I get to spend 1.5 weeks of my summer in the 90-degree heat in Omaha, Nebraska, at the College World Series making smoothies for the baseball fans,” she said.